skissler/CBQ2023/README.md

 * Mostly lecture-style class, in which I write on blank-ish slides and we talk about problems.
 * Readings may be assigned before class.
 * Problem sets consist of a mix of pen-and-paper and coding-type exercises.
 * A course project will allow students to engage with the course material over a longer period than homeworks.
-There are three components that will be graded: a Project Proposal, a Project Report, and a Project Presentation.
+There are three components that will be graded: a Project Proposal, a Project Presentation, and a Project Report.

 ### Coursework & Grading